Citation, DOI & article data

 - cystic degenerative areas may be present, especially in larger tumors

 - T2*: larger tumors often have areas of hemosiderin

-- split-fat sign: thin peripheral rim of fat best seen on planes along long axis of the lesion in non-fat-suppressed sequences
+- split-fat sign: the thin peripheral rim of fat best seen on planes along the long axis of the lesion in non-fat-suppressed sequences

 - peripheral high T2 signal